-The school dinner menu is available from the school office and one will be posted on the parents' noticeboard in the playground.
-On Monday's there is a halal meat option.
+The school dinner menu is available on our website and one will be posted on the parents' noticeboard in the playground.
+On Monday's it is halal meat day and on Thursday is our Vegetarian day.
+All Parents are asked to select their child's meal option on Scopay.

-Please inform the school office, if your child has a special diet or, for medical reasons, such as an allergy, cannot eat or drink specific foods.
+Please inform the school office by completing a special dietary form, if your child has a special diet or, for medical reasons, such as an allergy, cannot eat or drink specific foods.